jnvilo/docker-python/README.md

-# docker-python39
+# docker-python3.10

-RockyLinux Based python39
+This is version 3.10